Rarest decay process ever measured – XENON1T experiment

 CAEN V1724 fADCs with 100 MHz sampling frequency and 40 MHz input bandwidth were used in XENON100 and used again in XENON1T but in this later stage the system has been upgraded to handle a larger amount of data.
 This lead to a rather short development time since old systems and software (also for data storage and data processing) can be largely re-used.

-In XENON100, we increased the maximum DAQ rate by more than one order of magnitude compared to XENON10 – although the drift length was doubled and the number of channels increased by a factor 2.7 – by using an online data reduction technique developed in cooperation with CAEN.
+In XENON100 the maximum DAQ rate was increased by more than one order of magnitude compared to XENON10 – although the drift length was doubled and the number of channels increased by a factor 2.7 – by using an online data reduction technique.
 This FPGA based method is basically rejecting all baseline between peaks and reduces the amount of data to be transferred and stored dramatically.
-However, the algorithm is still very simple.
-In cooperation with CAEN, we will exploit all possibilities to reduce the data size even further.

 Currently, the factor limiting the DAQ rate is the overall data throughput for the full DAQ line, starting from the VME bus to the transfer to the computer cluster above ground.
 This problem can be easily solved by parallelizing the DAQ system.